Pauline Hanson's Please Explain

-Pauline Hanson's Please Explain is an Australian animated conservative political satire web series that is produced by Stepmate Studios, a Melbourne-based production company, for Pauline Hanson's One Nation, a right-wing populist political party in Australia founded and led by Pauline Hanson.
+Pauline Hanson's Please Explain is an Australian animated conservative political satire web series that is produced by Stepmates Studios, a Melbourne-based production company, for Pauline Hanson's One Nation, a right-wing populist political party in Australia founded and led by Pauline Hanson.

 Seasons 1 and 2 are set at Parliament House in Canberra, following Hanson (voiced by herself) teaching a class of Australian politicians, and parodies current political events while promoting the One Nation party and its policies.
 The setting in season 3 varies depending on the episode.
 Episodes are released on One Nation's YouTube channel every Friday and re-broadcast on Sky News Australia.

 Viewers have raised money for the series through donations and by purchases from One Nation's online store, most notably One Nation-branded alcohol (namely gin, rum and vodka).

 The series has been subject to numerous controversies due to its content.

 In 2025, at CPAC Australia, Pauline Hanson announced that a feature film of the series would premiere on Australia Day 2026.